 Here are the major requirements to study in UK which you need to ensure while applying to a UK university:

 - Copy of a valid passport

-- Academic transcript
+- Academic Transcripts

 - A CV (if applicable)

-- Proof of financial ability
+- Proof of financial stability

 - Details of your travel plans and where you are about to reside.

 - Health checkup report.